deeplearning4j/deeplearning4j/macOSx10 (CPU only).md

 3. Make sure you have brew (if not get it http://brew.sh)

-4. run `brew install clang-omp` in terminal (this will install clang (at time of writing 3.5.0)
+4. run `brew install clang-omp openblas` in terminal (this will install clang (at time of writing 3.5.0)

 5. Clone the libnd4j repo from the deeplearning4j (and unzip if its not automatically done)